The Ultimate Solana Pump.fun Sniper Bot Guide

 - Requirement: Optimized transaction construction and submission.

 - Action: Unlike EVM chains, Solana requires exact compute unit budgets.
-Your bot must pre-calculate the optimal compute budget and priority fee to guarantee inclusion in the next slot.
-The transaction is fired directly to the leader via Jito.
+Your bot must pre-calculate the optimal compute budget and priority fee to guarantee inclusion in any Agave block.
+The transaction is fired directly to the leader via Jito private bundles.

-When configuring your FRB Agent for Pump.fun, consider these specialized setups:
+When configuring your AI-FRB Agent for Pump.fun, consider these specialized setups:

 Strategy A: The "Micro-Snipe"